veracity/veracity-documentation/sections/datafabric/iot/api-documentation.md

 ---
-author: Veracity
+author: Benedikte Kallåk
 description: Description of quick start section
 ---

-#Veracity IoT Api
+# Veracity IoT Api

 Only users that has access to an asset can access data from this asset.